zaracooper/blog/content/posts/go-module-tidbits.md

 go mod init [path]
 ```

 If your module is v2+ you will need to edit its path in the go.mod file to reflect the version.
-This is because of Semantic Import Versioning that is touched on at [tidbit 12](#12-semantic-import-versioning).
+This is because of Semantic Import Versioning that is touched on at [tidbit 13](#13-semantic-import-versioning).

 ## 7. The go.mod file <a name="7-the-go-mod-file"></a>
 The go.mod file describes the path of a module, the version of Go the module is using and the dependencies of the module.
 The five verbs used in go.mod directives are:

 **a. `module`**: describes the path of the module and its version.<br>
 **b. `go`**: used to set the version of Go used when compiling the module.
-This resulting directive does not affect build tags.<br>
+The resulting directive does not affect build tags.<br>
-**c. `require`**: specifies a dependency of a specific version that is required by the module.<br>
+**c. `require`**: specifies a dependency of a precise version that is required by the module.<br>
 **d. `replace`**: used to replace one version of a dependency with another dependency eg. `replace buggy/dependency v1.3.6 => stable/dependency/v2 v2.9.4`.<br>
 **e. `exclude`**: used to omit a particular version of a dependency from use.<br>